-6. For Historians: Stay in an 18th century castle
+6. Stay in 18th century Culzean castle, Ayreshire

 There aren’t many places around the world where you can sleep in a castle but Scotland is one of those few places What makes Culzean Castle stand out is its location.
 Planted on a cliff top with views out over the Irish sea, there’s a definite sense of drama about this 18th century castle.
 Forming part of the National Trust for Scotland, the castle is open to paying visitors during the day but at night the building is closed down and only those staying in the Eisenhower Apartment on the top floor remain inside.

 The castle once belonged to the Kennedys, a Scottish family who were descendants of Robert the Bruce and General Eisenhower (later President of the USA) once lived here.

 - Although the Eisenhower Suite is the largest and most significant of the rooms, I can highly recommend the Ailsa Suite, which comes complete with a little set of steps to get up to the bed.
 How wonderfully twee.

 Culzean Castle is located in Ayreshire, 48 miles from Glasgow.
 The castle has six bedrooms which are available for exclusive hire or on an individual basis.
 Prices start at £225 or £170 for single occupancy.
 You can find more information here.

 7. See the art at Kelvingrove and Mackintosh Galleries, Glasgow

 Glasgow is often snubbed in favour of Edinburgh with Glasgow treated as though it’s a poor, distant relative.
 I’m guilty.
 I visited Edinburgh long before I got to Glasgow, but I wish I hadn’t waited so long.